 a. taking all reasonable steps to ensure that the working and learning environment is free from unlawful discrimination, harassment , vilification, victimisation, bullying or other adverse and inappropriate behaviours.

-b. implementing inclusive policies, practices and programs in all its activities and services to take account of the needs of the diverse UWS community.
+b. implementing inclusive policies, practices and programs in all its activities and services to take account of the needs of the diverse University community.

 c. developing and implementing programs and special measures to improve access, participation, retention and success of students from under represented equity targe groups.

 d. developing and implementing programs and special measures to improve access and outcomes for staff from under represented equity target groups.

 e.
 Monitoring and reporting on the University's equal employment and diversity performance against identified University priorities and legislative requirements.